GhazalBasalighe/Ghazal-Beauty/README.md

 ## How to Run

 1. Clone this repository
-2. Install the dependencies using npm install
+2. Install the dependencies using yarn
-3. Run the development server using npm run dev
+3. Run the development server using yarn dev

-Feel free to explore the code and contribute to make Ghazal Beauty even better! 🌟